Manveer0121/OUR_SODV1201Project/README.md

-Group Members and their GitHub Username
+Group Members and their GitHub Username:
 1.Manveer Singh (Manveer0121)
 2.Baburam Mallah
 3.Kabin Katuwal
 4.Pratik Aryal

-Role in Project
+Role in Project:
 1.Manveer Singh -> Makes the design pages and registration form 2.Baburam Mallah -> Adds property and workspace forms 3.Kabin Katuwal -> Builds the connects it to the database and backend